-Pritelivir, a proprietary phase 3 product candidate with FDA breakthrough designation
+Pritelivir, a proprietary phase 3 product candidate with U.S. FDA breakthrough designation

-RNA-based therapy to prevent BK viral reactivation in kidney transplant patients to enter clinical testing next year
+RNA-based therapy to prevent BK virus reactivation in kidney transplant patients to enter the clinic in 2024

-Preclinical programs are designed to combat human ADV infections, including systemic infections in pediatric transplant patients as well as ocular infections, specifically epidemic keratoconjunctivitis (EKC).
-Despite the high incidence, severity, and viral cause of ADV eye infections, there are currently no approved treatments addressing the root cause of these conditions.
+Additional preclinical programs are designed to combat human adenovirus (ADV) infections, including systemic infections in pediatric transplant patients and ocular infections, specifically highly contagious epidemic keratoconjunctivitis (EKC).
+EKC is one of the most common causes of acute conjunctivitis, with characteristic clinical features such as sudden onset of acute follicular conjunctivitis, with watery discharge, hyperemia, chemosis, and ipsilateral preauricular lymphadenopathy.
+Despite the high incidence and severity of ADV eye infections, there are currently no approved treatments addressing the root cause of these conditions.
 In response to this unmet medical need, we are advancing several programs.

 A marketed product agains persistent viruses that revolutionized common transplantation medicine